FAQs

 Part-time and full-time OSAP may be available for students who are eligible.
 This can bring tuition costs down for you.
 OSAP is dependent on your individual financial situation and is determined through the help of the Financial Aid Office.
 Stop by or make an appointment with Financial Aid to learn more about your OSAP options.

-Where will I stay while in Costa Rica?
+Where will I stay while in Nepal?

 What kind of food will I be eating while on the course?